San Francisco & Oakland Spinal Cord Injuries

 How Spinal Cord Injuries Affect Employment

 After a spinal cord injury, an individual can expect to spend an average of 11 days in the hospital.
 After 11 days in the hospital, those with spinal cord injuries average 36 days in the rehabilitation unit.
-This is not outpatient rehabilitation like physical therapy, but inpatient, supervised, rehabilitation.
+This is not outpatient rehabilitation like physical therapy, but inpatient, supervised rehabilitation.

 Reducing Your Risk Of A Spinal Cord Injury

 Since most spinal cord injuries involve a motor vehicle accident, it is important to look at vehicle safety.
-The Center for Disease Control (“CDC”) states that you decrease your likelihood of a spinal cord injury by 60 percent when you use a seatbelt.
+The Centers for Disease Control (“CDC”) states that you decrease your likelihood of a spinal cord injury by 60 percent when you use a seatbelt.
 Similarly, the CDC states that you decrease your likelihood of a spinal cord injury by 80 percent when you use a seatbelt in conjunction with an airbag.

 Consequences Of A Spinal Cord Injury